 Renting a car is a cost that is normally shared and is often costly when travelling alone.
 The best advice when it comes to saving on rental car fees is to look for the smallest car class you can find.
 You are travelling solo so; you don’t need a lot of space!

 But, if you want to master these 6 tips for solo travel on a budget, we recommend ditching the car altogether!
 Do you really need a rental car where you are travelling?
 Most major cities have extensive public transportation available plus using public transportation can be a fun adventure in itself.
+Even smaller cities such as Playa del Carmen have extensive public transportation options.
 Another option if you aren’t travelling far distances is to walk everywhere or even rent a bike.
 We wrote about bike rentals in this article.

 Grocery shopping in a new place can be an adventure.
 When you shop at a local market, you can learn a lot about the residents by seeing where they shop for staples.
 Eating alone at a restaurant can sometimes be a bit awkward, but bringing your own meal to eat in a park or on a bench near a famous fountain is a perk when travelling solo.
 One of our fave parts of the 6 tips for solo travel on a budget is keeping your eye out for “happy hour” specials and remembering to ask locals for advice on where to dine on a budget.
 Read this article with tips for eating and drinking on the road.

 Travelling solo provides flexibility since your schedule is entirely your own.
 If you aren’t in a rush to get to your destination then having an overbooked flight is an ideal time to take advantage of being bumped by an airline.
 Consider taking the offer on an overbooked flight and add some cash to your travel budget in the process, just make sure you negotiate the compensation at gate desk to ensure that it worth the time and effort to rearrange